baibao577/dumbnote-page/user-guide/faq.md

 ## Editor Questions

-### What editor does DumbNote use?

-DumbNote uses Monaco Editor - the same powerful editor that powers Visual Studio Code.
-You get syntax highlighting, multiple cursors, find/replace, and all the features developers love.

-### Can I use Vim keybindings?

-Basic Vim emulation is available through Monaco's built-in support.
-Full Vim mode is planned for future releases.

 ### How do I enable spellcheck?

 Go to **Edit → Check Spelling** or right-click in the editor and select "Enable Spellcheck".
-See **[Spellcheck](spellcheck.md)** guide.
+Spellcheck underlines misspellings in red and provides suggestions on right-click.

 ### Can I customize the editor?

 Yes!
 You can:

 - Change themes (5 built-in + custom)
 - Adjust font size with Cmd/Ctrl+Plus/Minus
 - Configure tab size and spaces